anaalta/CV/README.md

 ## Ana Maria Suciu
 Curious, highly motivated and driven by process and time-efficiency values, my career choice of becoming a developer rests on my research on digitalization.
+A problem-solver at heart, I am thriving on challenges and I love to share ideas and build on partnerships.
 If I'd be a hash, my key - values would be {innovation: :smart cities, civic tech: :user generated data, digitalization: sharing economy}.
-I am looking forward to adding new pairs to my hash.

 My professional background is in the field of civic enagement, policy and advocacy.
-I honestly enjoyed my positions in non-profits, as I got to fulfill many roles, being at the same time researcher, data analyst, PR,  trainer, communication person and negotiator dealing with politicians and press.
+I honestly enjoyed my positions in non-profits, as I got to fulfill many roles, being at the same time researcher, data analyst, PR,  trainer and negotiator dealing with politicians and press.
 In my 8 years of experience, I started social businesses, trained community organizers, campaigned for social change.
-Now it's time to change the world in a different way.

-My dream job is within an entity that values impact, inclusiveness and sustainable growth.
-A problem-solver at heart, I am thriving on challenges and I love to share ideas, thus co-production, co-creation and loads of brainstorming make me my best self.
+My dream developer job is within an agency or department working on innovating and digitalzing processes for clients, a place where we value impact, inclusiveness and sustainable growth.

 ## Skills

 #### Project management

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+I developed my PM skills within non-profits, contributing to projects from inception and fundraising to final delivery.
+I am particulary fond of careful planning and spending and I think regular team meetings and constant monitoring and evaluation both internally and with stakeholders are key to successul delivery.
+As a PM, I lead teams of up to 10 people, I managed relationships with international donors and partners, I kept things within the budget and dealt with bureaucracy.

-#### Data analytics
+#### Data analytics & reporting
+My quantitative skills are in R, SPSS and STATA, with intermediate knowledge of Tableau for visualization.
+Here's a sample of my quant research: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2874861

+#### Training and facilitating
+I co-designed training courses and workshops to help build capacity for non-profits.
+Topics: project management, fundrasing, community organizing, EU funds accession.

-#### Communication
+#### Networking
+Working in networks of NGOs meant that I had to identify and recruit new members, maintain relations with the existing ones and constantly improve the services delivered to them, find new partnerships and alliances.
+Look at members as clients and you get a business skill out of it.

-#### Another Skill
+#### Strategic Development

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+For both NACAB and ENNA, I identified industry trends and developed projects that moved the organizations forward.
+For example, within NACAB, I developed a new department based on trending methodollogies, I co-developed 7 community social businesses and got them funded.

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (April-June 2017)

 - Curiosity and hungry passion for code
 - Independent learner and problem-solver